-Module Code: LR7007 - Module Coordinator: Loughlin Deegan and Maree Kearns

-Teaching staff: Ferdia Murphy, Monica Frawley & Joe Vanek Term: 1 & 2 - Average Teaching Hours: 3 hours per week.
+Module Code: LR7007 - Module Coordinator: Loughlin Deegan and Maree Kearns Teaching staff: Maree Kearns, Sarah Bacon and others Term: 1 & 2 - Average Teaching Hours: 3 hours per week.

 This module will be taught over two terms in a series of workshops by a number of professional designers.
 It aims to nurture the student's design skills through workshops aimed at developing the student's creative practice.
 Those workshops will introduce students to the processes of historical research as well as the technical skills in the realisation of a design, including drawing, model-making, technical drawing, and communication with other theatre professionals in the production process.
 Students will present their own practice in weekly workshops for discussion and critique.
 In addition students will maintain a weekly journal of reflective practice in which they will analyse their process.
+Learning outcomes: